Bedarra Island Resort, Great Barrier Reef, Queensland © Tourism and Events Queensland

-Away from Australia's better-known island getaways are small coral cays where you can swim with manta rays, and resorts where you can have a whole island to yourself.
+Away from the Great Barrier Reef's better-known getaways are uninhabited lush islands, small coral cays and resorts where you can have a whole island to yourself.

 By Paul Chai & Amy Fraser

 There are many islands to explore in the Great Barrier Reef: wild, natural cays teeming with birdlife, private islands surrounded by shipwrecks and islands so undiscovered it can feel like you are a real castaway.
 Whether you want to camp, day trip or kick back at a resort, we've found the best island secrets on the Great Barrier Reef.

 Lizard Island is a natural paradise with 24 white sand beaches and a hidden lagoon, all of which can be explored from Australia's northernmost island resort.
 The island takes its name from the wild goannas (local lizards) that roam its 1,000-hectare (2500-acre) national park.
 There are also tropical birds and a sea full of marine life.
 Secluded amid palm trees, Lizard Island Resort allows guests to enjoy the island with sunset picnics on private beaches before returning to one of 40 luxe suites.

 A private island in the north of the Great Barrier Reef is home to a self-sustaining luxury eco resort and plenty of island trails to explore.
 The surrounding waters contain shipwrecks, World War II artefacts and the stunning marine life for which the reef is famous.
 Haggerstone Island Resort keeps its guest numbers low, often below 10, and visitors stay in a collection of high-end huts clustered around the main house, a communal structure made of driftwood, timber and grass roofing from Bali.